The application for the 2024 Herbert Scholars Program is open!

 About the Herbert Scholars Program

-Participants will have the ability to fully engage in hands-on summer experiences without the burden of personal financial obligations.
-Herbert Scholars will use these opportunities to lay a strong foundation for future success as leaders in the agricultural and natural resources industry.
+Participants have the ability to fully engage in hands-on summer experiences without the burden of personal financial obligations.
+Herbert Scholars use these opportunities to lay a strong foundation for future success as leaders in the agricultural and natural resources industry.

 These hands-on experiences may include internships, fieldwork, or laboratory work.
 Learn more about experiential learning opportunities.